JohanGoutorbe/MediaCreationTool/README.md

 Not just an Universal MediaCreationTool wrapper script with ingenious support for business editions,
 <img src="preview.png">
 A powerful yet simple windows 10 / 11 deployment automation tool as well!
-*If you had no success launching the script so far, this latest version will work*

 Presets
 -------